Farming

 The Cattle Market

-In 1902 Mr John Jeffrey applied to the town council to revive the town market.
+In 1902 Mr John Jeffery applied to the town council to revive the town market.
 Permission was given and sales were held from then on every fortnight for many years.
 By 1908 special sales of store cattle and barren cows started and up to 400 cattle a fortnight were being sold.

 Most of the stock walked to and from the market.
 The auctioneers arranged to walk the cattle to Semley station and rail them free of charge for long distance buyers.
 Cattle bought by the Midland buyers were taken to the auctioneer’s farm, kept over the week-end free of charge and loaded on Monday.